 The bind object specifies how to associate a port name to a stream, either input or output.
-For NBMP functions, they provide static information about the port names and their binding data formats and protocols.
-For NBMP tasks, they provide information about the needs for connections between ports and input and output streams by NBMP workflow manager.
+For NBMP functions, they provide static information about the port names.
+The binding is not included in the functions.
+For NBMP Workflows and tasks, they provide information about the needs for connections between ports and input and output streams by NBMP workflow manager by using the same value for the stream-id parameters

 Table 19 — bind object